 So let’s see what we should put on each slide.

-Your executive summary should be bold and impress the reader/listener.
+Your executive summary should be like a good espresso — short and bold!

 If it won’t do it – They will open their phones and you lost them.